 As an Amazon Associate I earn from qualifying purchases, and some links in this post direct you to Amazon.
 Thanks for supporting my small business!

 Have you ever read a book.
 A really wonderfully fabulous book?
-And the book was so wonderfully fabulous, you immersed yourself completely in the narrative and at the conclusion of the story, you were sad to leave the famous book characters behind, and you almost felt sad?
+And the book was so wonderfully fabulous, you immersed yourself completely in the narrative and at the conclusion of the story, you were sad to leave the book characters behind, and you almost felt sad?
 For me, that’s the hallmark of an excellent story.
 Characters so vivid, they are almost palpable.
 Stories so engrossing, they are almost impossible to step out of and back into the real world.

 In The Sanctuary of Outcasts

 Do you love a great story about redemption in the most unlikely of circumstances….like a leper colony?
 In the Sanctuary of Outcasts by Neil W. White is a personal true story memoir, and as funny as it is heart-breaking and deeply moving!
-Neil’s story of redemption makes him of my personal favorite famous book characters.
+Neil’s story of redemption makes him one of my personal favorite famous book characters.